The American Legion Mountaineer Boys State Political Process

 All candidates for State Office will be given an opportunity to address all the Citizens of their respective political party at the party caucus on Monday - prior to the primary election.
 This is a critical phase in the state election process that often has a significant impact on the results of the state primary election.
 State office candidates will be given approximately one (1) minute to provide their address.
 They are encouraged to give significant thought to their address’s content and delivery.

-In order to ensure fair and honest campaigns at the ALMBS, the following guidelines will be observed by all candidates:
+To ensure fair and honest campaigns at the ALMBS, the following guidelines will be observed by all candidates:

 - No campaign materials can be brought from home.
 This is to ensure that all Citizens start out on an equal footing and develop a campaign of his own effort and initiative.